Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Reverse geocode/README.md

 ## How it works

 1. Create an `AGSLocatorTask` object using a URL to a geocoder service.
-2. Set the `AGSGeocodeParameters` for the `AGSLocatorTask` and specify the geocoder's attributes.
+2. Inititialize `AGSReverseGeocodeParameters` and set `AGSReverseGeocodeParameters.maxResults` to 1.
-3. Get the matching results from the `AGSGeocodeResult` using  `AGSLocatorTask.reverseGeocode(withLocation:parameters:completion:)`.
+3. Pass `AGSReverseGeocodeParameters` into `AGSLocatorTask.reverseGeocode(withLocation:parameters:completion:)` and get the matching results from the `AGSGeocodeResult`.
-4. Show the results using a `AGSPictureMarkerSymbol` and add the symbol to a `AGSGraphic` in the `AGSGraphicsOverlay`.
+4. Show the results using an `AGSPictureMarkerSymbol` and add the symbol to an `AGSGraphic` in the `AGSGraphicsOverlay`.

 ## Relevant API